Skip to Content Skip to Footer

 General Selection Guidelines

-The following criteria should be considered when selecting materials for the Library’s collections:
+The following criteria should be considered when selecting materials for the library’s collections:

 • Appropriateness for graduate and undergraduate curricula.